breezycoding/laz/tutorials.md

 	 git config --global alias.hist "log --oneline --graph --decorate --all" provides a shortened alias for git log for this one its "hist" you can check it by typing "git config --global --list" to list all configuration info including our newly created alias. now you can just type git hist to retrieve your log info

+Lesson 24: Renaming and Deleting Files within Git
+	git mv(for move) (existing file) (new file name with extension) this rename the file to a new name mv stands for move git rm(for remove) (name of file to be remove with extension) to totally remove the file. doing this on git has advantage since it will have a commit history.
+Dont for forget to commit for changes to take effect 100 percent